 Probably the 1st arrondissement (although not everyone may define "tourist" attraction the same way).

-In this old and historic Paris area, you'll find the Louvre Museum (former Palais du Louvre, home to Paris kings and queens, and now the world's most-visited museum.
+In this old and historical Paris area, you'll find the Louvre Museum (former Palais du Louvre, home to Paris kings and queens, and now the world's most-visited museum.

 More to the point, Paris 1 is where you can visit Sainte Chapelle with its stunning gorgeous medieval stained glass walls and wonderful classical concerts and La Conciergerie, a medieval palace and Reign of Terror prison.
 Both are located on Ile de la Cité - but only half of the island is in the 1st; the rest, including the part with Notre Dame Cathedral) is in the 4th.